Can You Sublimate On Canvas? How to do Sublimation On Canvas?

 1. Remove the Teflon sheet (which you’ve placed beneath the Canvas) and replace it with the butcher paper.

-2. Set the image on butcher paper (the image’s backside should touch the butcher paper surface).
+2. Set the image on butcher paper (the image’s backside should touch the surface).

 3. Place the Canvas on the image facing down.